nischalhp/NodeBoat/README.md

 NodeBoat
 ========

-JSConf Asia NodeBoat workshop where we used stream.io to build a pirate shit!
+JSConf Asia NodeBoat workshop where we used stream.io to build a pirate ship!

 Well we built a pirate ship that captured our hearts!
 Absolutely delightful experience.